chris-mariner/chris-mariner/README.md

 # Hi there!

-I'm Chris, a Chemistry major from California that codes for fun.

-(it's nice to meet you!)
+I'm Chris, a second-year undergraduate student at the University of California, Santa Cruz.